Jako/LangRouter/core/components/langrouter/docs/mkdocs/usage.md

-## Usage
+## Prepare your contexts

 After (or before) the installation of LangRouter you have to prepare your contexts.

 1. Create one context for each language and name it with the language name.
 Normally the context key would be equal with the cultureKey context setting of that language, i.e. `en` as **context key** and `English` as **context name** when the cultureKey is `en`.
 2. Create the context setting **base_url** in each context and set it to `/`.